cube3power/atsd/rule-engine/functions-collection.md

 ## Overview

-The collection functions return information about the collection or check it for the presence of the specified element.
+The collection functions return information about the collection or check it for the presence of a specified element.

-The collection can be created by declaring its elements inline, enclosed in square brackets:
+A collection can be created by declaring its elements inline, enclosed in square brackets:

 ```javascript